Brian Croser AO

 He has been the President of the Winemakers Federation of Australia, a founding board member of Wine Australia, the Chairman of Adelaide, Sydney, Canberra (The National) and Perth wine shows and has received numerous awards for service to the Australian wine industry including the prestigious Maurice O’Shea award, an Honorary Doctorate from Charles Sturt University and a Doctor of the University of Adelaide in July of 2007.

-In 2004 Brian was named “Man of the Year” by Decanter magazine.
-He also has been made an Officer of the Order of Australia for his contribution to research and education and for service to the Australian wine industry.
+In 2004, Brian was named ‘Man of the Year’ by Decanter magazine.
+He has also been made an Officer of the Order of Australia for his contribution to research and education and for service to the Australian wine industry.

 Brian loves to write, informed by his passion for his profession and is often published in leading global wine publications.